feathersjs/docs/help/faq.md

 Feathers [database adapters](../api/databases/adapters.md) implement 90% of the functionality you may need to use Feathers with certain databases and ORMs.
 However, even if your favourite database or ORM is not on the list or the adapter does not support specific functionality you are looking for, Feathers can still accomodate all your needs by [writing your own services](../api/services.md).

-> __Important:__ To use Feathers properly it is very important to understand how services work and that all existing database adapters are just services that talk to the database themselves.
+> **Important:** To use Feathers properly it is very important to understand how services work and that all existing database adapters are just services that talk to the database themselves.

-The why and how to write your own services is covered [in the Feathers guide](../guides/).
+The why and how to write your own services is covered [in the Feathers Guide](../guides/).
 In the generator a custom service can be created by running `feathers generate service`, choosing "A custom service" and then editing the `<servicename>/<servicename>.class.js` file to make the appropriate database calls.

 If you would like to publish your own database adapter, first make sure there isn't already a [community maintained adapter](https://github.com/feathersjs/awesome-feathersjs#database) for that database (many maintainers are happy to get some help, too).
 If not, you can run `feathers generate plugin` to create a new plugin.
 A reference implementation for a database adapter can be found in the [feathers-memory repository](https://github.com/feathersjs-ecosystem/feathers-memory).
 It is always possible for community maintained adapters to graduate into an _official_ Feathers adapter, at the moment there are however no plans to add support for any new databases from the Feathers team directly.